I do not have an archaeological background. Does this matter?

 An individual staff member will typically supervise several projects.
 We try to ensure an excellent staff-student ratio for supervision of independent projects, although the size of your Masters degree cohort and changes in staffing availability (i.e. sabbatical terms) may affect the number of students a supervisor must take on.
 However, dissertation supervision loading is monitored to make sure that each student gets very good access to his/her supervisor.

 This depends on the Masters course you take.
-The degrees in Archaeological Information Systems, Conservation Studies, and Cultural Heritage Management all have formal placement requirements.
-The remaining courses do not have a formal placement scheme, but if you are interested, you may speak with your course director about possible placement opportunities.
+The degrees in Digital Heritage, Conservation Studies, Conservation Studies (Historic Buildings) and Cultural Heritage Management all offer optional placements.
+The remaining courses do not have a placement scheme, but if you are interested, you may speak with your course director about possible placement opportunities.

 Will doing a Masters improve my employment prospects?